SAPUCC/saltext-sap_hostctrl/README.md

 **THIS PROJECT IS NOT ASSOCIATED WITH SAP IN ANY WAY**

 ## Installation
-Run the following to install the SaltStack SAPCAR extension:
+Run the following to install the SaltStack SAP Host Agent extension:
 ```bash
 salt-call pip.install saltext.sap-hostctrl
 ```